 You will need to rest until the effects of the anaesthetic have passed.
 It may take several hours before the feeling comes back into your knee.
 Take special care not to bump or knock the area.

 You may need pain relief to help with any discomfort as the anaesthetic wears off.

 The length of time your dissolvable stitches will take to disappear depends on what type you have.
-However, for this procedure they should usually disappear in about six weeks.
-Non-dissolvable stitches are removed 10 to 14 days after surgery.
+Non-dissolvable stitches are usually removed 10 to 14 days after surgery.